 You can find hydrosols on many website that also sell essential oils.
 Here are some places I personally purchase from:

-Garden of Wisdom – a new find.
+Garden of Wisdom – my #1 go to.
 They have a wonderful selection, excellent prices, and reasonable shipping!
 Get 10% off your order with code usingeosafely10

 Do you have a question or comment?
 Leave a comment on this post, post in the FB group, or e-mail me.

 Lea Harris is a Certified Clinical Aromatherapist Scholar's Program graduate from Aromahead Institute.
 This website is home to educational advice and information about using essential oils safely.
 Lea founded and runs the Using Essential Oils Safely facebook group, with hundreds of new members joining each week.
 Lea is the author of The TRUTH About Essential Oil Safety, and the creator of Safe Essential Oil Labels and apps for essential oils and carriers.
 You can find FREE classes here: Free Essential Oil Classes.